TheBestSambo177/Restaurant-Website/readme.txt

 This is a restaurant booking website
-It is created by Samuel Kennedy and Javarn Tromp Samuel Kennedy:
+It is created by Samuel Kennedy and Javarn Tromp de Haas Samuel Kennedy:
 Role:Coding, Planning.
 From Napier New Zealand